makee14/Quiz-Generator-Using-Gemini/README.md

           - Create new.
           - Note: The variable name should only be: GEMINI_API_KEY
           - The value is your api key.
 There you go!
-          - But first, restart you VS Code or any.
+          - But first, restart your VS Code or any.